Security Culture Vs. Security Awareness

 What Is Security Awareness?

 Security awareness is the level of understanding that an individual has about cybersecurity risks.
-Individuals and organizations who are security aware are able to identify potential security threats and take the proper steps necessary to avoid them or mitigate the risk.
+Individuals and organizations who are security aware can identify potential security threats and take the proper steps necessary to avoid them or mitigate the risk.

 How Does My Company’s Cybersecurity Stack Up?